What makes you joyful?

 To make these brown sugar danishes, we start with perfect danish pastry.
 I adore this recipe from Samantha Seneviratnae and have adapted it for use in these pastries.
 Once made, the dough can be stored in the fridge for a day or two until you’re ready to fill and bake your danishes.
 The filling is simple, prepared with brown sugar, pecans, cinnamon, and butter, and truly takes the dough from delicious to downright heavenly.

-These brown sugar danishes are best consumed on the day they’re made, but they will heat and flake up decently in a toaster oven as well.
-Make these treats to stay warm these next few weeks, and I hope they bring you the same joy they bring me.
+These brown sugar danishes are best consumed on the day they’re made.
+Still, they heat and flake up decently in a toaster oven as well.
+Make these treats to stay warm these next few weeks.
+I hope they bring you the same joy they bring me.
 Happy Monday and happy baking!

 Brown Sugar Danishes